afshinator/OdinRailsStudyGroup/week7-transcript.md

     before { # some precondition in which widget will exist }

     it "sometimes has a widget" do
-      page.should have_widget         # we define have_widget at the bottom
+      page.should have_widget         # we define have_widget method at the bottom
     end

   end

   describe "page in some condition B" do
-    before { # some condition in widget wont be there }
+    before { # some condition in which widget wont be on the page }

     it "sometimes doesn't have a widget" do page.should_not have_widget